-How to Powder Coat Alloy Wheels with Precision
+How to Prep & Powder Coat Alloy Wheels with Precision

-Alloy wheel powder coating involves covering the surface of your rims with a dry polymer-based powder mixed with curing additives, levelling agents, resin, flow modifiers, and pigments.
+Part of this restoration is the powder coating process, which involves covering the surface of your rims with a dry polymer-based powder mixed with curing additives, levelling agents, resin, flow modifiers, and pigments.

 The powder blend bonds to an electrostatically charged surface, and this is heat-cured in an oven or kiln.
 Under the heat, the powder melts and coats the wheels evenly.
 As the alloys are removed and cool off, the surface hardens and becomes smooth.